 We thought it a good idea to take a bit of a step back and look at the terminology we use.
 So let’s start with an understanding what is Analytics as a Service (AaaS) and what are the benefits.
-For some of you out there this may feel a bit like being told how to suck eggs, but do stick with us.
+You may feel a bit like being told how to suck eggs, but do stick with us.
 For everyone else who isn’t sure, we hope this helps put AaaS in context for you.

-Analytics as a Service is where a solution, in this case data analytical software, is provided over the web.
+Analytics as a Service is where you use a solution, in this case data analytical software, provided over the web.
 AaaS is in the same group as similar acronyms which include:

-- Software as a service (SaaS), where an application is made available to you online
+- Software as a service (SaaS), where you use an application available online

-- Infrastructure as a service (IaaS), where typical IT systems are made available online
+- Infrastructure as a service (IaaS), where you use typical IT systems available online

-- Platform as a service (PaaS), where applications can be developed online
+- Platform as a service (PaaS), where your applications can be developed online

 The ‘as a Service’ element of the term tells you they all share a same basic idea.
-They are web-based alternatives to buying, installing and maintaining your in-house IT systems.
+You use a web-based alternatives to buying, installing and maintaining your in-house IT systems.

 This approach to using technology can bring significant benefits in terms of: